gcanti/fp-ts/docs/modules/Array.ts.md

 ## prepend

-Prepend an element to the front of a `ReadonlyArray`, creating a new `ReadonlyNonEmptyArray`.
+Prepend an element to the front of a `Array`, creating a new `NonEmptyArray`.

 **Signature**